krd-consulting/abcd3/README.md

 ## Features

 ### Records
-Users can create, read, update, and delete records in ABCD.
-But before that, record identities must be configured, and record types must be created, respectively.
+One of the main features of ABCD is that it allows users to create, read, update, and delete records on the fly.
+But before that, record identities for an ABCD instance must be configured, and record types must be created, respectively.

+For a quick concept overview: a record always belongs to a record type which also requires a configured record identity.

 #### Record Identity
-A record identity defines a record’s fields, and it gives ABCD an idea as to how the record should be treated.
-This means that all record types of the same identity will have the same fields.
+There are four record identities (staff, volunteer, client, and external) and each defines a record type's fields, and gives ABCD an idea as to how the record should be treated.
+Consequently, all record types of the same identity will all have the same fields.

-A record type must have one of the four identities which are staff, volunteer, client, and external.

 Staff records are ideally for records of people hired and paid to work or simply the employees in an organization.
 What makes staff records unique is that these can be given caseloads which are simply other records that are ‘caseload-able’.